wboykinm/vcgi-turf-2016/prez.md

 ---

-A javascript library for geoprocessing
+A javascript library for live, client-side geoprocessing

 ---